-he third item is offering fans "software" amenities, along with various types of hospitality that are both convenient and satisfying for our horse racing aficionados.
+he third item is offering fans "software" amenities, along with various types of hospitality that are both convenient and satisfying for our horse racing afficionados.
+This includes promoting methods of customer service among other things.
+Further, JRA provides the following additional services for race fans: